 What is needed isn’t a wand which will go off and obey just anyone.
 What is needed is a wand which flatly refuses to cooperate with Tom.
 One that chooses Harry because he isn’t Tom.
 One that, when offered the choice, would kill the soul fragment that IS Tom — and not touch Harry.

 As I say above, Rowling overwrote the wand business when she started applying what were supposed to be subtle laws with a trowel to every wand in sight.
 It would have worked better if she had scaled it back a bit and had given us a bit more discussion about the Elder Wand after they figured it out that this was what Tom was searching for.
-The thing is supposed to be a legend for heaven’s sake.
+The thing is supposed to be legendary for heaven’s sake.
 There have got to be some attributed qualities to it.
 It would have been something relevant to chew on during the endless camping trip.

 But in any case, we know that wands clearly relate to their holders on some level, since they supposedly “choose” their (first) owners.
 And magic appears to be an attribute of the soul, so when a wizard channels his magic through his wand he is engaging in a fairly intimate process.
 It probably isn’t that big of a stretch to postulate that wands are reacting to on some level with their holder’s souls.